rust-lang/book/second-edition/src/ch13-01-closures.md

 If we want to force the closure to take ownership of the values it uses in the environment, we can use the `move` keyword before the parameter list.
 This is mostly useful when passing a closure to a new thread in order to move the data to be owned by the new thread.
-We'll have more examples of `move` closures in Chapter 16 when we talk about concurrency, but for now here's the code from Listing 13-12 with the `move` keyword added to the closure definition and using vectors instead of integers, since integers can be copied rather than moved:
+We’ll have more examples of `move` closures in Chapter 16 when we talk about concurrency, but for now here’s the code from Listing 13-12 with the `move` keyword added to the closure definition and using vectors instead of integers, since integers can be copied rather than moved: